kiboschool/course-mathematical-thinking/src/lessons/number-theory/3-common-denominators.md

 ### Relative primes

 How about if the dimensions we had to deal with for our tiling problem were 92 by 105 centimeters?
-Well, \\(105 = 3 \times 5 \times 7\\), so what does that mean for our GCD? the only denominator these tho numbers have in common is 1.
+Well, \\(105 = 3 \times 5 \times 7\\), so what does that mean for our GCD? the only divisor these tho numbers have in common is 1.

 More formally, if *a* and *b* are integers and GCD(a, b) = 1, then *a* and *b* are **relative primes**